unknowndata52-lab/RatedLayouts/README.md

 # Rated Layouts

 An <cl>Alternative Rating System</c> that focus on rating classic layout levels!
-It adds a new rating type called <cl>Rated Layouts</c> that rates based on the level's layout design rather than gameplay difficulty.
+It adds a new rating type called <cl>Rated Layouts</c> that rates based on the level's layout design and interesting gameplay.

 This mod intergretes seemlessly with the current rating system and improved <cr>Demon Ratings</c> by providing a more accurate representation of a level's difficulty. <cr>This does not include Platformers levels to be rated</c>.

-<co>You can view all suggested (Send) layout levels at the Search Tab.
-You can find the new tabs at the Quick Search Menu.</c>
+<co>You can find the list of Rated Layouts at the Quick Search Menu on the Search Tab.
+(Next Page)</c>

 ## Feature